 Community

-Much of our curriculum is grounded in a Protestant, Judeo-Christian context, and we emphasize those values through literacy with our students; however, we do not instruct directly from the Bible.
-We believe it is the parents’ duty and privilege to instruct their children in spiritual practices.
+Much of our curriculum is classical, grounded in a Protestant, Judeo-Christian context, and we emphasize those values through literacy with our students; however, we do not conduct Bible classes or chapel.
+While we open each day with prayer, we believe it is the parents’ duty and privilege to instruct their children in spiritual practices.
 All families are welcome to join our hybrid group, with the understanding of a Biblical worldview, supported with actions and words that reflect Christ-like virtues.

 Curriculum